Blogs/AI SEO Tool That Works With Every LLM: A Developer's Guide in 2026

 Does the package make any network calls or manage API keys?

-No. @power-seo/ai makes zero network calls and manages no API keys.
-All LLM communication happens through your own client code.
-The package only builds prompt strings and parses raw text responses.
+No. It makes zero network calls and manages no API keys.
+All LLM communication happens through your own client code; the package only builds prompt strings and parses raw text responses.

 Code copied to clipboard